brenthargrave/motion-config-vars/README.md

 ```bash
 touch Rakefile; bundle exec rake spec BUILD_ENV=test
 ```
-(The gem only embeds its code in the app if a config file is present, so its necessary to include a test app.yml to ensure the specs have code to exercise.)
+(The gem only embeds its code in the app if a config file is present, so it's necessary to include a test app.yml to ensure the specs have code to exercise.)